The Canadian Charter of Rights and Freedoms: What Every Citizenship Applicant Must Know

 Rights, Responsibilities and the Citizenship Test

-The chapter opens with a powerful statement: Canadian citizens have rights and responsibilities that "come to us from our history, are secured by Canadian law, and reflect our shared traditions, identity and values."
-That framing is important.
-Rights in Canada are not arbitrary -- they have deep historical roots, traced back 800 years to England.
+The chapter begins with a foundational concept.
+Canadian rights and responsibilities are not random or arbitrary.
+Instead, they come to us from our history, they are secured by Canadian law, and they reflect our shared traditions, identity, and values.
+This historical connection is vital.
+Many of our legal protections trace their lineage back 800 years to England.

 - Magna Carta signed in 1215 in England -- the origin of 800 years of ordered liberty